 • Green: Data privacy is being effectively managed and all risks have been mitigated.

-Note: These are just a few example, but you get the idea.
+Note: These are just a few examples, but you get the idea.

 Responding to RAG Status